 Show or hide the main menu.
-Access the release notes.
-Access the product help.

-Set light theme or dark theme.
+The user menu contains: Set light theme or dark theme.
+Information about the user who is logged in.

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account.
+- Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.